Vanilla Yogurt Recipe

 - 1 Tbs. pure vanilla extract

 - Heat milk on medium-low temperature in a heavy-bottom pan to 180°.
-(If you don't have a heavy-bottom pan, heat over low temperature to avoid burning your milk.)
+(If you don't have a heavy-bottom pan, heat over low temperature to avoid burning your milk.
+You can turn it higher, just make sure to stir occasionally.)2 qt. milk

 - Remove from heat and let it cool to 130°.

 - Meanwhile soak gelatin in cold water, let is sit for a few minutes.
-Then add to 130° milk.
+Then add to 130° milk.1 Tbs. unflavored gelatin, 1/3 c. cold water

 - Add vanilla.
-Stir until it is smooth.
+Stir until it is smooth.1 Tbs. pure vanilla extract

-- Place mixture in sterile pint or quart-sized jars.
+- Pour the warm mixture into sterile pint or quart-sized jars.
 Place lids on top, but do not tighten.

 - Place in a warm area, undisturbed, for 8 - 12 hours.